the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter2.md

 }
 ~~~~~~~~

-You can do it more concise by using an ES6 arrow function again.
+You can do it more concisely by using an ES6 arrow function again.

 {title="src/App.js",lang=javascript}
 ~~~~~~~~